devahmedhesham-ML/devahmedhesham-ML/README.md

 ## Hi there 👋
-My name is Ahmed Hesham, experinced ML engineer writing production grade, enjoy requriment gathering and problem framing as well as solution design and forcasting future problems and hypothies testing. have worked in private govermantel projects, entriprise projects. have worked on agentic AI, Document workflow and automation using LLMs and OCRs
+My name is Ahmed Hesham, experinced ML engineer writing production grade code, enjoying requirement gathering and problem framing as well as solution design and forcasting future problems and hypothies testing. have worked in private governmental projects, entriprise projects. with the start-up fast base and variable workloads nuture. have worked on agentic AI, Document workflow and automation using LLMs and OCRs

 ### 🔭 I’m currently working on